 Generally, information provided to the Texas State Securities Board as part of the inquiry is confidential and may not be disclosed by the agency except under order of the court or as otherwise specified in Section 28 of the Texas Securities Act.
 However, the agency may send a copy of a complaint, or selected portions thereof, to a registered firm or individual who is the subject of the complaint.

-The purpose of a TSSB investigation is to determine whether violations of the Texas Securities Act or Board rules have occurred.
-If so, we may take any of the following enforcement actions: an administrative fine; an administrative proceeding to reprimand, suspend, or revoke registration; a civil lawsuit for injunction or receivership or referral of the matter to appropriate authorities for criminal prosecution.
+Enforcement action taken by the Texas State Securities Board for a violation of the Texas Securities Act or a Board rule or order may include an administrative fine; an administrative proceeding to reprimand, suspend, or revoke registration; a civil lawsuit for injunction or receivership or referral of the matter to appropriate authorities for criminal prosecution.
 A person seeking rescission or restitution of funds should consult with private counsel at the earliest opportunity.
 Enforcement actions taken by the agency are often not of financial benefit to individual investors.

-The TSSB will notify the person filing the complaint and each registered firm or individual who is the subject of the complaint of the status of the inquiry at least quarterly until the matter is closed, unless such notice would jeopardize the ability of the agency to gather evidence relevant to the inquiry.
+The Texas State Securities Board will notify the person filing the complaint and each registered firm or individual who is the subject of the complaint of the status of the inquiry at least quarterly until the matter is closed, unless such notice would jeopardize the ability of the agency to gather evidence relevant to the inquiry.